Azerbaijan–the Gambia relations: High-level visits

-On May 18, 2010, within the framework of the 37th session of the Council of Foreign Ministers of the Organization of the Islamic Conference, held in Tajikistan, Azerbaijani MFA met with the Gambian MFA and discussed the current state of bilateral relations.

-In order to participate in the second meeting of the Ministers of Labor of the Organization of Islamic Cooperation member states, held on April 23–26, 2013 in Baku, a delegation headed by the Minister of labor of the Gambia Kebba S. Turay visited Azerbaijan.
+In order to participate in the second meeting of the Ministers of Labor of the Organization of Islamic Cooperation member states, held on April 23–26, 2013 in Baku, a delegation headed by the Minister of Labor of The Gambia Kebba S. Turay visited Azerbaijan.

-In June 2018 there was a meeting between Mr. Mammadyarov and Gambian MFA, Ousainou Darboe.
+In June 2018, a meeting took place between Minister of Foreign Affairs of Azerbaijan Elmar Mammadyarov and Gambian MFA, Ousainou Darboe.

 Economic cooperation

 According to statistics from the United Nations Trade Office (COMTRADE), in 2015, the volume of exports from Azerbaijan amounted to 11.03 thousand US dollars.

 International cooperation

 In the international arena, cooperation is carried out within the framework of various international organizations, including the Organization of Islamic Cooperation and the UN.

-At the vote held on March 14, 2008 within the framework of the 62nd session of the UN General Assembly in connection with the draft resolution submitted by Azerbaijan "On the situation in the occupied territories of Azerbaijan", the government of the Gambia supported the position of Azerbaijan.
+At the vote held on March 14, 2008 within the framework of the 62nd session of the UN General Assembly in connection with the draft resolution submitted by Azerbaijan "On the situation in the occupied territories of Azerbaijan", the government of The Gambia supported the position of Azerbaijan.